roy705051/Hey_Baby_E-commerce-_Website/README.md

 # The cart page
-the page use to collect the product that user what to buy or add to there whislist
+the page use to collect the product that user what to buy or add to there whislist.
+The user will only be able to checkout if the cart is not empty and if user is not signed in the user will be redirected to signin page

 Screenshot:
 ![Screenshot 2023-07-29 063217](https://github.com/roy705051/Hey_Baby_E-commerce-_Website/assets/118226807/4e8576ce-0dff-4d34-8ba4-423a6bdaffa5)

-# pament gate way also made by us
+# Address form and payment gateway for checkout has also been made
 ## take information  about shipping
 #screenShort
 ![Screenshot 2023-07-29 063240](https://github.com/roy705051/Hey_Baby_E-commerce-_Website/assets/118226807/7e6a5b98-46f8-45a2-be86-66ad011288c2)

 ## payment method
 #screenShort
 ![Screenshot 2023-07-29 063308](https://github.com/roy705051/Hey_Baby_E-commerce-_Website/assets/118226807/cf8ab7ff-c7ae-4962-80bc-9105f71d1d79)